Screened Thin-Target Bremsstrahlung with Partially-Ionized High-Z Species: Theoretical Framework for Electron–Ion Bremsstrahlung

-We would like to point out that for certain combinations of energies, momenta and angles, the expressions~\eqref{eq:ABH_1}-\eqref{eq:ABH_4} exhibit near exact cancellations, and careful numerical treatment is required when evaluating the expression as is.
+For certain combinations of energies, momenta and angles, the expressions~\eqref{eq:ABH_1}-\eqref{eq:ABH_4} exhibit near exact cancellations, and careful numerical treatment is required when evaluating the expression as is.
 This issue has been discussed in detail by Maximon \textit{et al}. \cite{MAXIMON1987189}, who proposed a refactored formulation to overcome this caveat.
 In the present work, this difficulty does not arise in that the integrations performed for both the unscreened and screened cases do not exhibit such canceling terms.

-In the unscreened limit ($F_{Z_{s',s}}=0$), Eq.~(\ref{eq:cross-section=0000201BS}) can be integrated analytically over all the possible scattering directions, recalling that $d\Omega_{p}=\sin\theta d\theta d\phi$.
+In the unscreened limit ($F_{Z_{s}}=0$), Eq.~(\ref{eq:cross-section=0000201BS}) can be integrated analytically over all the possible scattering directions, recalling that $d\Omega_{p}=\sin\theta d\theta d\phi$.
 The integration has first been done by Sauter~\cite{Sauter34}, and the result is denoted 2BN in Ref.~\cite{koc59}.
 We will refer to the DDCS without screening as the Sauter (S) formula, even though it comes from integration of the Bethe--Heiler TDCS.
 It reads

 where

 with